MickaelVanhoutte/openmon/README.md

 Directory structure:
 - `src` contains the source code
   - `App.svelte` is the main component serves the purpose of a router to display either player creation, save loading or world/battle.
-  - `/lib/js` contains the game logic
+  - `/js` contains the game logic & model
-  - `/lib/ui` contains UI elements and menus
+  - `/components` contains screens, UI elements and menus
-  - `/lib/screens` contains the main components (world, battle, player creation, save loading)
   - `/assets` contains images, json data...

 ### Run locally